janikakalliokoski/datastructures-and-algorithms-lab/documentation/weekly_reports/week4.md

 Today I discovered that none of the functions work with negative numbers.
 Then I started to fix that mistake and that took a while.
 I added some tests also to ensure that the functions now work correctly with negative numbers and that also an error is raised if a function is empty or a math error occurs.
 I also started the implementation document.
+I finished the day by creating instructions for how to use the calculator and tested those methods.
+I also made an error message if user is trying to do a division by zero.
+Next week I will add a functionality so that user can define variables and use them in an expression.

-Hours: 2
+Hours: 3,5

+## Total hours: 7,5